named-data/PyNDN2/INSTALL.md

 Optional: To install Protobuf, in a terminal enter:

     sudo python -m pip install --ignore-installed six protobuf

+Optional: To install Murmur hash 3, in a terminal enter:

+    sudo python -m pip install mmh3

 Optional: To install Sphinx, in a terminal enter: